utraf-pasteur-institute/CellWalker/README.md

 Activate the newly created environment conda activate cellwalker

-Browse to the 'src' folder of the cloned repository and run the python script as follows python cellwalker.py
+Browse to the 'src' folder of the cloned repository and run the python script as follows<br>
+python cellwalker.py

 <p style="font-style: italics;" align="center">